Dental extraction

 Dental extractions and dental implants are related in the context of replacing missing teeth.
 Here’s how they are connected:

 In many cases, a dental extraction is necessary before a dental implant can be placed.
 If a tooth is severely damaged or compromised due to decay, trauma, or periodontal disease, extraction may be the recommended treatment option.
+After the tooth is extracted, the site is allowed to heal, and then a dental implant can be placed in the same location to restore the missing tooth or teeth.

 All-On-4 Dental Implants